qiime2/sphinx-ext-qiime2/q2doc/tests/roots/test-q2doc/tutorials/cutadapt.rst

    the `data/` dir, which will be the extent of the data scope.
 Everything stored in `data/` will get download blocks generated automatically.

-First, we declare data needed by the following usage example.
+First, we declare data needed by the usage example that follows.
 This will render download elements.
 At this point, we don't mention anything driver-specific - just get the data.

 .. usage::